squid-cache/squid-cache.github.io/Features/Authentication.rst

 http_access allow all
 }}}

-The second ''http_access'' line would force the user to re-authenticate time and again if he/she is not member of the PROXY_ALLOWED group.
+The second ''SquidConf:http_access'' line would force the user to re-authenticate time and again if he/she is not member of the PROXY_ALLOWED group.
 This is perhaps not what you want.
 You rather wanted to deny access to non-members.
-So you need to rewrite this ''http_access'' line so that an ACL matches that has nothing to do with authentication.
+So you need to rewrite this ''SquidConf:http_access'' line so that an ACL matches that has nothing to do with authentication.
 This is the correct example:

 {{{